twolfson/fix-travis-ci/README.md

   - curl http://rawgit.com/twolfson/fix-travis-ci/master/lib/fix-travis-ci.bash | bash -s
 ```

-Upon your next push, Travis CI should work with `npm@2.x.x` and forever.
+Upon your next push, Travis CI should work with `npm@2.x.x` and handle future issues.

 ## FAQs
 ### Why are you using Python?
 Why not node.js?